will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 categories: tlaplus formal-methods refinement
 ---

-When people are first learning about how to use TLA+ to model and verify systems, I have found that there is often a confusion related to the distinction between a *specification* and a *property*.
-I also struggled with this concept when first learning TLA+ and I think it was one of the more important hurdles in understanding how to model systems in a mathematical, declarative way.
-Below is an explanation of my current understanding of the topic in an effort to clarify some of the surrounding confusion for myself and others.

 Temporal logic, which TLA+ is based on, provides a way to describe properties about behaviors, where a behavior is just an infinite sequence of states.
 We could call these "temporal properties" or, more simply, "properties".
 You can classify certain properties as "safety" or "liveness" properties, but those are just categorizations within the general space of properties you might care about.
 Roughly, a safety property is one that is violated by a finite behavior (a behavior prefix), and a liveness property is one that is violated by an infinite behavior.
 The paper [*Defining Liveness*](https://www.cs.cornell.edu/fbs/publications/DefLiveness.pdf) is a bit old but I think it gives clear, formal definitions of this.

 In TLA+, there are basically two things you might use a temporal property for: